Changissnz/selfinterest/README.md

 ## More on philosophies of self-interest #68

-The media allows for its strategy to proceed and reconfiguration to other possible forms.
+The media allows for strategy to proceed and reconfiguration to other possible forms.
 Perhaps the only relevant interactions one sentient being has with another are those actions by pre-defined features, many of which are not naturally occurring, of the media through the media.
 There is not a direct correlation between the controllability of a particular media and the magnitude of human design that was used to produce that media.
 The media of default that has enabled human existence on Planet